Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: RoleKE-Bench

 \subsection{Correct Memory Generation}

-We first collect and store Wikipedia data for various characters, then segment the content into multiple chunks based on the completeness of the descriptions, with each chunk containing approximately eight sentences.
-Next, we use GPT-4o to summarize each chunk into several concise first-person statements.
-Each statement represents a correct memory of a character and is automatically categorized by GPT-4o.
+We first collect and store Wikipedia data for various characters, then segment the content into multiple chunks based on each ``\textbackslash n\textbackslash n''.
+All chunks are reviewed by three evaluators to ensure the inclusion of complete character milestones.
+Chunks that are incompletely described are discussed and their boundaries are redefined through negotiation.

+Next, we prompt GPT-4o to generate multiple concise first-person statements from each chunk, all representing correct character memories, which GPT-4o also categorizes automatically.
 To ensure the correct of memories and their categories, meticulous manual screening is conducted.
-Only retain the following generations: 1) the memory category label is correct, 2) the memory contains key details (e.g., the event can be uniquely identified from the context) and 3) the memory is concise (fewer than 30 words).
-We retain the intersection made by three well-trained and experienced annotators, with an overlap reaching 85.6\%.
+Only retain the following generations: 1) \textit{the memory category label is correct}, 2) \textit{the memory contains key details} (e.g., the event can be uniquely identified from the context) and 3) \textit{the memory is concise (fewer than 30 words)}.
+We retain the intersection of the selections made by the three evaluators, with an overlap reaching 85.6\%.